amitjohney/sylvatest/docs/metal3.md

 > The figure above shows n baremetal servers all connected to the same L2 network: this is not mandatory, metal3 can manage machines in n different locations connected to different IP networks, the figure shows only one just for simplicity.

 ## How it works

 This section of the docs describes the workflow of the basic operation performed with metal3 (baremetal server enrollment and provisioning) with the objective of providing awareness about the many components involved, their interactions and how are distributed.

 Understanding the workflows is very important for debugging metal3.

 ### Baremetal server registration and inspection workflow

 ![metal3 enrollment workflow](./img/metal3_sylva_enrollment.png)
 When a BareMetalHost is created on the management cluster and includes the server BMC URL and credentials, the registration and inspection operations begin.

-Ironic is requested to start the hardware inspection of the baremetal machine by the baremetal-operator and reacts by mounting the ironic-python-agent to the server as a Virtual Media and requesting the BMC to boot it.
+Ironic is requested to start the hardware inspection of the baremetal machine by the baremetal-operator and reacts by mounting the Ironic-Python-Agent to the server as a Virtual Media and requesting the BMC to boot it.

-After the server reboot, the ironic-python-agent starts looking for a network configuration: it enables all the available network interfaces and for each runs the DHCP client.
+After the server reboot, the Ironic-Python-Agent starts looking for a network configuration: it enables all the available network interfaces and for each runs the DHCP client.

 When the network configuration has been received, the agent runs a process to introspect all the hardware available and then reports the information discovered to Ironic on the management cluster.

 Finally the baremetal-operator gets from Ironic the inspection results and updates the status of the BareMetalHost.

 ### Cluster API baremetal cluster provisioning workflow

 ![metal3 provisioning workflow with CAPI](./img/metal3_sylva_provisioning.png)
 When the CRDs representing a cluster on metal3 infrastructure are created on the management cluster, the process of baremetal cluster provisioning begins.